alpentrekr/alpenghpages/_posts/2026-06-16-welcome-to-my-site.md

 title: "Welcome to My Site"
 ---

-This is my first Jekyll post on GitHub Pages.
+Some text information here...

-## Why I made this site
+## a header

 I wanted a simple static site that I can manage from GitHub.

-## Next steps
+## another header

-- Add more pages
+- Add more
-- Add more posts
+- Add more more
 - Customize the theme
-- Add a custom domain later
+- Add other stuff